MV Arran: Service

+Dispoal

 She was sold to Orisot Ltd on 2 September 1981 as a floating restaurant-nightclub.
 She was berthed in Dublin, and underwent a refit costing £750,000.
 Superstructure, including a helicopter pad, was built up aft, over the former car deck.
 In 1983, the enterprise was abandoned.
-In December 1986 she was towed to Salford Quays, Manchester, for a similar venture (possibly as Resolution), again without success.
-It was broken up in January 1993.
+In December 1986 she was sold to Manxman Leisure (who then ran a floating restaurant-nightclub at Preston, Lancashire in the former ferry Manxman) and towed to Salford Quays, Manchester.
+A similar nightclub venture in Albert Dock, Hull, to be named The Revolution, was proposed.
+The project failed to materialise and she was broken up in Manchester in January 1993.